SmithWillSuffice/ohanga-pai/content/empirical/99_2_funds_flows.md

 ## Proving MMT

-My own interest is in building a model for Longbon's CFD's retrospectively, so not to make investments, but to track what one *would have gained historically* **_if_** one had been using the MMT informed strategy.
+My own interest is in building a model for Longbon's CFD trades retrospectively, so not to make investments, but to track what one *would have gained historically* **_if_** one had been using the MMT informed strategy.

 As I've written about elsewhere, [this is not "proof of MMT"](/ohanga-pai/blog/10_proof_of_x/) --- but it is Bayesian style evidence in favour of the MMT principles: